Epipremnum pinnatum is easy to care for, according to the University of Florida.

 As their numbers increase, the spider mites cause the formation of yellow spots and dry the entire plant.

 Mealybugs do not cause any less harm.
-These are tiny, soft-bodied pests that cover the Epipremnum Pinnatum plant with a sticky, waxy honeydew substance.
+These tiny, soft-bodied pests cover the Epipremnum Pinnatum plant with sticky, waxy honeydew.

 As this substance spreads, it causes mold to grow on the leaves.

-Ensure that you apply it to all the affected parts and keep the plant separately till it fully recovers.
+Ensure you apply it to all the affected parts and keep the plant separately until it fully recovers.

-These are small spots that form all over the leaves, often occurring due to fungal infections, bacterial infestations, and nematodes.
+These small spots form all over the leaves, often due to fungal infections, bacterial infestations, and nematodes.

 The plant undergoes severe damage as the causative agents multiply, leaving the plant dry and completely depleted of nutrients.

-To bring down their number, ensure that each new plant you bring is infection-free and well-maintained.
+To reduce their number, ensure that each new plant you bring is infection-free and well-maintained.

 Inspect the new plants closely before putting them next to your Epipremnum Pinnatum plant.

-Moreover, maintain good hygiene, get rid of weeds, and occasionally apply neem oil on the plant.
+Moreover, maintain good hygiene, remove weeds, and occasionally apply neem oil on the plant.